quantumx-apps/filebrowserDocs/content/en/docs/Getting Started/Migration/troubleshooting.md

 **Permission denied**: Ensure the database file has correct ownership and permissions.

-**Fatal error creating tmp directory**: Configure `server.cacheDir` in your config file.
+**Fatal error creating tmp directory**: Configure `server.cacheDir` in your config file and ensure filesystem permissions match.

 **Database locked**: Ensure original FileBrowser instance is stopped.

 ## User Migration Issues

 **Can't log in with old credentials**: Verify database migration was successful and database file has correct permissions.
+You can also {{< doclink path="reference/cli/#password-reset" text="reset via CLI" />}} if needed.

 **User permissions not working**: Check `userDefaults` in config.yaml doesn't override individual user settings.